BLET packets due by June 30th

 - Provide all required student study books, law books, and materials

-- Furnish specific miscellaneous equipment for training (flashlight, whistle, duty belt keepers, earmuff style hearing protectors, traffic collision investigation template, handcuff keys, groin protectioin, ear buds, etc.)
+- Furnish specific miscellaneous equipment for training (flashlight, whistle, duty belt keepers, ANSI rated eye protection, ANSI rated earmuff style hearing protectors, pistol cleaning kit, traffic collision investigation template, handcuff keys, groin protection, ear buds, 9x6x4 foam yoga block, etc.)

 - Provide any other miscellaneous equipment needed during course